 - Structuring transactions to minimize the adverse effects of FIRPTA rules that apply to foreign investments in the U.S. real estate

-Inbound U.S. Investments in Real Estate
+Foreign Investments in U.S. Real Estate

-Foreign investments in the U.S. real estate present additional complications in terms of taxation and structuring.
-For instance, if a foreign investment in New York real estate is improperly structured, a combined Federal, New York State and New York City tax rate on gains realized from selling the property could be as high as 65%.
+Foreign investments in U.S. real estate present additional complications in terms of taxation and structuring.
+For instance, if foreign investment in New York real estate is improperly structured, a combined Federal, New York State and New York City tax rate on gains realized from selling the property could be as high as 65%.

 On the other hand, proper advance planning and advice may substantially reduce and, in certain cases, completely eliminate U.S. taxation associated with ownership and sale of real estate in the U.S.